rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

 - Once again, there isn't an obvious way here, to separate the positives from the negatives.

-# 7: Do Some Preprocessing
+# 7: Construct Some Subsamples

 - Having looked into the categorical and binary features a little, it's now time to turn attention to the continuous variables.